nicodmf/HighlightBundle/README.md

 ============
 Standard symfony installation :

-- download and decompresse the bundle package in vendor/bundles/Highlight (if git installed the command  `git submodule add git://github.com/nicodmf/HighlightBundle.git vendor/bundles/Highlight` perform this action)
+- download and decompresse the bundle package in vendor/bundles/Highlight
+- if git is installed, to perform this action, tape the command :
+    `git submodule add git://github.com/nicodmf/HighlightBundle.git vendor/bundles/Highlight`
 - add namespace in `app/autoload.php` :

 ``` php